saferpay/jsonapi/texts/01_Introduction.md

     //Execute call via http-POST
     curl_setopt($curl, CURLOPT_POST, true);
     //Set POST-Body
     //convert DATA-Array into a JSON-Object
     curl_setopt($curl, CURLOPT_POSTFIELDS, json_encode($payload));
     //WARNING!!!!!
-    //This option should NOT be "false"
-    //Otherwise the connection is not secured
+    //This option should NOT be "false", otherwise the connection is not secured
     //You can turn it of if you're working on the test-system with no vital data
     //PLEASE NOTE:
     //Under Windows (using WAMP or XAMP) it is necessary to manually download and save the necessary SSL-Root certificates!